reuteras/presentations/ai-en/presentation.md

 ## Lesson #1: Start with Planning

 **Before writing ANY code:**
-- Define the architecture
-- Break down features into components
-- Map out the data flow
-- Identify testing strategies
-- Plan security from the start
+- Have a plan for what you want
+- Then tell the AI to plan for it and explicitly telling it not to write code
+- Tell the AI that the code should have tests and be secure (Agents.md)

 *The AI is excellent at planning when given clear context*